eth-lang/eth-lang/README.md

 (+ 3 5)
 ```

-Or run them right away using:
+Or run them right away using (for production use it's better to compile & run with `node`):

 ```
 $ eth file.eth